kojq/gal/README.md

 ## About

-Install Arch Linux with the GNOME desktop environment and select packages.
+Install Arch Linux with select packages and the GNOME desktop environment.

 ## Usage